Are you purchasing, constructing, improving or inheriting commercial property?

 - Time value of money impact of accelerating depreciation deductions to earlier tax years.

-For example, if a building were placed in service in 2012 or 2013, every $100,000 carved out as tangible personal property will yield a depreciation deduction of $60,000 versus $2,500 if the property were treated as a building.* As can be seen, significant tax savings were achieved, primarily due to the special “bonus first-year depreciation allowance.”
-Therefore, using the same example, if the building were placed in service in 2012 or 2013, every $100,000 carved out as tangible personal property will yield a depreciation deduction of approximately $21,000.
+For example, if a building were placed in service in 2019, every $100,000 carved out as tangible personal property will yield a depreciation deduction of $100,000 versus $2,500 if it were treated as a building.
+As can be seen, significant tax savings were achieved, primarily due to the special “100% bonus first-year depreciation allowance.”
+Therefore, using the same example, every $100,000 carved out as tangible personal property will yield Federal tax savings ranging from $21,000 to $37,000.*

 An additional and often substantial benefit of a cost segregation study is that it allows property owners the ability to write off the segregated assets (e.g. roof, windows, boilers, etc.) should they later become obsolete, damaged, or replaced.